webcloud7/ftw.referencewidget/README.rst

 - nonselectable: These Types are not selectable
 - allow_nonsearched_types: If this is set to true all the types will be traversable and selectable.
 - override: drops all global config and the base query if a list is passed to the widget.
 All types need to be added to be selectable.
-- selectable_function: Custom function to determine if a content is selectable or not.
+- selectable_class: Custom ISelectable Class to determine if a content is selectable or not.

 The parameters are same as for the widget (Backwards compatibility with 1.x releases).